aivazis/qed/README.md

 ```

 On `macOS`, you will want to use `clang` instead of `gcc`.
 Make sure you activate this environment
-before moving on to build `qed` so that you use the `conda-forge` provided compilers:
+before moving on to build `qed` so that you can access the `conda-forge` provided compilers:

 ``` text
 ~> micromamba activate qed